yiqin/Kimono-iOS-SDK/README.md

 ### Kimono Operation
 `KimonoOperation` encapsulates the common patterns of communicating with Kimono, including getting data, retrieving an API, and updating API settings.
-Instant methods have the property with a block that executes either the success or failure block.
+It contains instant methods that have the property with a block that executes either `success` or `failure`.
 If `error` returns a value, which can be caused by an unacceptable status code, then `failure` is executed.
-Otherwise, success is executed.
+Otherwise, `success` is executed.

 ### Create a Kimono Operation
 ```Objective-C